Skip to main content

 Permanent and total disability: a disability that is expected to last at least a year and keeps an individual from any gainful activity (employment earning income)

-Primary residence: for purposes of land gains tax, includes a building with four apartments or less and non-operating farms with the highest and best use as a year-round residence.
-This does not mean that the seller or buyer used the property as their primary residence.
-The best use of the property is capable as being used as a primary residence.
-Even if the property will be a rental, it is still considered primary residence.
-By choosing primary residence for the buyer you are not stating that they will be using it as their primary.
+Primary Residence: for purposes of land gains tax, includes a building with four apartments or less and non-operating farms with the highest and best use as a year-round residence.
+This does not mean the seller or buyer used the property as their primary residence.
+The best use of the property is capable of being used as a primary residence.
+Even if the property will be a rental, it is still considered a primary residence.
+By choosing the primary residence for the buyer, you are not stating that they will be using it as their primary.
 If primary is chosen it also does not automatically mean that the buyer is entitled to the lower rate; this only applies if the buyer will be using it as their primary residence.
 If someone is adding additional contiguous land to their primary residence you can use primary residence as the use of the property.
 Please note that additional acreage does not qualify for the lower rate.

 Property tax credit: the Vermont Property Tax Credit assists many Vermont homeowners with paying their property taxes.
 Individuals who are eligible must file the HS-122 and HI-144.
 The property tax credit is sent directly to the town of residence and will be reflected on the property tax bill received by the taxpayer.